tamaragevorgyan/gettyimages-api/README.md

 POST	Used for creating resources, or performing custom actions (such as merging a pull request).
 PUT	Used for replacing resources or collections.
 For PUT requests with no body attribute, be sure to set the Content-Length header to zero.
 DELETE	Used for deleting resources.

+### HTTP Redirects ###

+API v3 uses HTTP redirection where appropriate.
+Clients should assume that any request may result in a redirection.
+Receiving an HTTP redirection is not an error and clients should follow that redirect.
+Redirect responses will have a Location header field which contains the URI of the resource to which the client should repeat the requests.

 ### Authentication ###